 Excellence in mentoring I-O psychologists includes (a) providing opportunities to engage in research; develop and implement evidence-based programs in organizations; make presentations; and write papers, corporate communications, and publications;(b) giving feedback and shaping behaviors that lead to professional excellence; (c) helping mentees develop professional contacts/networks and navigate organizational hierarchies; (d) nominating/endorsing mentees for professional opportunities, jobs, and awards; and (e) encouraging mentees’ involvement in professional activities.

-The recipient of this award is given a plaque and cash prize of $2,000.
+The recipient is given a crystal award and a cash prize of $2,000.

 Administrative Procedures